The History of AI: A Timeline of Artificial Intelligence

 John McCarthy

 During the summer Dartmouth Conference—and two years after Turing’s death—McCarthy conceived of the term that would come to define the practice of human-like machines.
-In outlining the purpose of the workshop that summer, he described it using the term it would forever be known by, “artificial intelligence.”
+In outlining the purpose of the workshop that summer, he described it using the term it would forever be known as, “artificial intelligence.”

 Laying the groundwork: 1960s-1970s